- What is a Public Defender?

 priest.
 The same theory holds true for an attorney.

 Answer: It depends.
-If you are in state prison or
+If you are serving a sentence in a state prison, or

-are currently on active parole, you CANNOT vote or register to vote
+are currently being supervised on parole or PRCS, you CANNOT vote or register to vote

-until your parole has been discharged.
-If you are in the county jail
+until your supervision period has been discharged.
+If you are being held in a county jail

 informal), you ARE permitted to both register to vote and vote in any